carmenbianca/report-liferay/plan.md

 and which sources will be encountered in the process of research, here are some sources that are likely to be useful:

-- Software Package Data Exchange Workgroup (Linux Foundation)
-- REUSE (Free Software Foundation Europe)
-- Free Software Foundation
+- ClearlyDefined (Open Source Initiative)
 - Creative Commons
-- FOSSology
-- Scancode
-- SW360 (Eclipse)
+- Debian
 - Fedora
+- FOSSID
+- FOSSology (Linux Foundation)
-- Debian
+- Free Software Foundation
-- ClearlyDefined (Open Source Initiative)
 - OSS Review Toolkit
+- REUSE (Free Software Foundation Europe)
+- ScanCode (nexB)
+- Software Package Data Exchange Workgroup (Linux Foundation)
+- SW360 (Eclipse)

 Some of these sources are also used in this document.